dyuriaws/CognitoExtIDP/Lab2.md

 15. Go to File->Save All menu to save your changes.

-16. Go to bash tab in your environment and redeploy your application:
+16. Go to bash tab in your environment and redeploy your application.
+Be sure you are in the following working directory **~/environment/amazon-cognito-example-for-external-idp**
 ```
 ./deploy.sh
 ```